Canuckaholic/heartwater-app/README.md

 ## Delivery & Project Plan

-The website project plan is [here](https://github.com/orgs/traxitt/projects/1) and Release milestones are defined in the repo
+The website project plan is [here](https://github.com/orgs/traxitt/projects/1) and Release milestones are defined in the repo.

+We will be using Kanban to track development tasks.

-The static website will be hosted in a public GitHub Page
+The static website will be hosted in a public GitHub Page.

 ## Technologies